benstannard/study/odoo-dev.md

 ## Things to remember
 + Odoo modles are kept in a *central registry*, available throught the environment object, which is usually accessed using `self.env`, `self.env["mymodel"]`
 + Model names must be **globally unique** as they are they key to accessing the model registry.
 Good practice to use the first word of the application as the first word in the models name as a **prefix**.
 Model Names should use the *singular form* library.book
++ Access privileges are granded to security groups, and users are assigned security groups.
+Access-secuirty-related files are kept in the `security/` module subdirectory.
+Security groups are organized in the same **categories** used for addon modules. `base.module_category_services_mymodule`. `manager` group will inherit from `user` privileges.
+Add the security definitions before the menu and view in `"data"` key in `__manifest__` (p86)

 The `Book` model has the following relationships: (p189)
 + Each book can have one publisher, and each publisher can have many books.
 From the book's point of view, this is a *many-to-one relationship.* It is implemented in the db as an integer field, holding the ID of the related publisher record, and a database foreign key in it, enforcing referential integrity.